fabqui84/Light-X/README.md

 ```
 All required models will be downloaded automatically.

-**Note:** We provide a list of commonly used commands along with their corresponding visual outputs in **[EXAMPLE.md](EXAMPLE.md)**.
-We encourage users to refer to this file to understand the purpose and effect of each argument.
+We also provide **[EXAMPLE.md](EXAMPLE.md)** with commonly used commands and their corresponding visual outputs.
+Please refer to this file to better understand the purpose and effect of each argument.

 The `run.sh` script executes `inference.py` with the following arguments: